ariannab/toyproject/README.md

 `java -classpath randoop-all-4.0.3.jar:toyproject/bin randoop.main.Main gentests --classlist=toyproject/myclasses.txt --time-limit=60`

-Randoop runs for 60 seconds on the classes in `myclasses.txt` and then prints the message: "No error-revealing tests to output".
+Randoop runs for 60 seconds (according to the given time limit, which value is not crucial) on the classes in `myclasses.txt` and then prints the message: "No error-revealing tests to output".

 4. Now feed Randoop with the specifications generated at step 2: